 Chiggers!
 Yes, it’s that time of year again.
-Here in Texas, they’ve made their arrival and they’ll be around all summer long.
-Within a day or so, I’m covered in chigger bites…and they itch like crazy!
+Here in Texas, they've been swarming and have been staying for a while.
+Within a day or so, I'm covered in chigger bites…and they itch like crazy!
 At this time of year, a lot of questions about how to get rid of chiggers come to mind!
 Luckily, I know the answers.

 How To Get Rid Of Chiggers: Natural Methods That Help